 As we get to this homestretch, I think it’s important to pause a minute and make sure we are looking at the forests as well as the trees.
 GPDR doesn’t tell us to encrypt this but not that, but it does tell us we need a cultural change around data protection.
 An attitude of Great Data Protection Rocks (GDPR – get it?) works together with McAfee’s concept of a culture of security to introduce better and constantly improving practices.

 But the 100 days are flying by, and things aren’t perfect – what to do?
 First, take a deep breath, you can’t get anything done if you’ve fainted.
 Second, remind yourself of the strategic principles and the core intent of the GDPR: honoring the fundamental rights of the data subject to have control over their information and to have it properly cared for when it is outside their control.
-And third, read McAfee Principle Engineer Mo Cashman’s great four-part blog series that lists questions to ask your organization, including:
+Questions to ask your organization, including:

 - Is there a current data-loss prevention project in place or planned for this year?
 Data-loss prevention too often gets thought of as a security project, but the best implementations have security folks partnering with privacy and legal team members as well as business stakeholders.